electronstudio/pygame-zero-book/chapters/2_simple_games.md

 # Arcade games

-Now we can draw actor sprites to the screen we can begin to make simple arcade style games with them.
+Now we can draw actor sprites to the screen, we can begin to make simple arcade games with them.

 \newpage

 ## Collisions

-Arcade games need to know when one sprite has hit another sprite.
+Arcade games need to know when one actor sprite has hit another actor sprite.
 Most of this code is copied from Program~\ref{code:moving_boxes} and Program~\ref{code:keyboard_input}.

 \begin{codelisting}
-\codecaption{Lines and circles}
+\codecaption{Collisions}
 \label{code:collisions}
 <<(programs/15_collisions.py)
 \end{codelisting}